HEYROCKME/react-calculator/README.md

 # React Calculator

-making a simple functioning calculator with react
+making a simple functioning calculator with react.

-# User Stories from freeCodeCamp.org
+User Stories from freeCodeCamp.org:

 User Story #1: My calculator should contain a clickable element containing an = (equal sign) with a corresponding id="equals".